reharley/DynamicApp/frontend/src/appFunctions/prompt_draft.md

                         "functions": {
                           "loadProjectData": {
                             "description": "This function is called when the Project Overview table is initialized.
 It should fetch all project data from the backend using an API call, and then set this data as the dataSource for the table.
 The function must handle any errors during the fetch operation and provide appropriate fallbacks or error messages.
 This function will ensure that the table is populated with up-to-date project information as soon as the component loads."
+                          },
+                          "populateProjectFormOnSelection": {
+                            "description": "This function is activated when a user selects a project row in the 'projectOverviewTable'.
+It retrieves the data from the selected row and populates the 'projectForm' fields with this information for editing.
+The function ensures each form field corresponds to an attribute of the selected project, enabling the user to edit project details.
+It includes error handling for scenarios where project data is incomplete or fails to load, providing user-friendly feedback.
+This function is integral for maintaining a dynamic and interactive user experience, allowing real-time editing of project data directly from the overview table."
                           }
                         }
                       }